 Patient Counseling Information

-Inform patients that EMBEDA contains morphine, a Schedule II controlled substance that is subject to abuse.
+Inform patients that the use of EMBEDA, even when taken as recommended, can result in addiction, abuse, and misuse, which can lead to overdose or death [see WARNINGS AND PRECAUTIONS].
 Instruct patients not to share EMBEDA with others and to take steps to protect EMBEDA from theft or misuse.

 Life-threatening Respiratory Depression

-Discuss the risk of respiratory depression with patients, explaining that the risk is greatest when starting EMBEDA or when the dose is increased.
-Advise patients how to recognize respiratory depression and to seek medical attention if they are experiencing breathing difficulties.
+Inform patients of the risk of life-threatening respiratory depression, including information that the risk is greatest when starting EMBEDA or when the dose is increased, and that it can occur even at recommended doses [see WARNINGS AND PRECAUTIONS].
+Advise patients how to recognize respiratory depression and to seek medical attention if breathing difficulties develop.

-Instruct patients to take steps to store EMBEDA securely.
-Accidental exposure, especially in children, may results in serious harm or death.
-Advise patients to dispose of unused EMBEDA by flushing the capsules down the toilet.
+Inform patients that accidental ingestion, especially in children, may result in respiratory depression or death [see WARNINGS AND PRECAUTIONS].
+Instruct patients to take steps to store EMBEDA securely and to dispose of unused EMBEDA by flushing the capsules down the toilet.

-Inform patients that potentially serious additive effects may occur if EMBEDA is used with other CNS depressants, and not to use such drugs unless supervised by a health care provider.
+Inform patients that potentially serious additive effects may occur if EMBEDA is used with alcohol or other CNS depressants, and not to use such drugs unless supervised by a healthcare provider.

 Important Administration Instructions